elasticio/elasticio.github.io/content/_developers/input-fields-and-metadata.md

 in the scan frame.
 In case of oven input **metadata** would be cooking forms that needs to be filled (mapped) with ingredients (payload from previous steps or/and literals)

+Input **metadata** can be static or dynamic.
+We will look further at the differences and how they are implemented in [UI](#ui) and [developer mode](#component-development).
+The main reason for having two types of **metadata** is the fact that it is often necessary to configure **metadata** for a particular scenario, which can vary depending on the configuration of a particular component.

 ## component.json

 As you may already know, how component feels and looks described by a component